Shape Theorems for Poisson Hail on a Bivariate Ground: Introduction

 \section{Introduction}

+The present paper revisits the Poisson Hail growth model introduced in \cite{MR2865637}.
+This model features i.i.d. pairs, consisting each of a compact Random Closed Set (RACS) and a positive number, arriving on $\R^d$ according to a Poisson rain.
+Each pair is referred to as a {\em hailstone}; the RACS is referred to as the {\em footprint} of the hailstone and the positive number is its {\em height}.
+Each point of the Euclidean space is a server (in the queuing theory sense).
+The case studied in \cite{MR2865637} is that with one type of servers.

+The pure growth model is that where the service speed of each point of $\R^d$ is zero, and where the hailstones accumulate over time to form a random (ice) heap.
+This model can be seen as a simplified version of the the so-called {\em diffusion limited aggregation} (DLA) model \cite{Halsey} with half space initial condition.
+The main difference between this model and DLA lies in the fact that the hailstones fall in a privileged direction (e.g. according to gravity) in the former case rather than in a diffusive way in the latter.

-The present paper revisits the Poisson Hail queuing model introduced in \cite{MR2865637}.
-This model features i.i.d.
-Random Closed Sets (hailstones) arriving on $\R^d$ according to a Poisson rain.
-Each random closed set has a footprint, which is a Random Closed Set (RACS) of $\R^d$ and a positive height.
-When the service speed of $\R^d$ is equal to zero, the hailstones accumulate over time to form a random heap.
-The height of a tagged hailstone in this heap is the maximum of the heights of all hailstones that arrived before and that have a footprint that intersects that of the tagged one.
-This model was studied in \cite{MR2865637}.
-It was shown that when the d'th power of the random diameters and the random heights have light-tailed distributions, i.e. have finite exponential moment, then the growth of the random heap is asymptotically linear with time.
-This result was combined with a coupling from the past argument to show that when the service speed of $\R^d$ is positive, then there exists a rain intensity below which the queuing dynamics is stable.
+The height of a tagged hailstone in this heap is the sum of its own height plus the maximum of the heights of all hailstones that arrived before and that have a footprint that intersects that of the tagged one.
+It was shown in \cite{MR2865637} that when the $d$-th power of the random diameters and the random heights have light-tailed distributions, i.e. have finite exponential moment, then the growth of the random heap of the pure growth model is asymptotically linear with time.
+This result was extended to certain heavy tailed distributions lately \cite{FossMount}.
+In \cite{MR2865637}, the case where all servers have a constant positive service speed was also analyzed.
+The model with positive service speed is motivated by wireless communications: transmitters arrive according to a Poisson rain in the Euclidean plane.
+The footprint of an arrival is a spatial exclusion area which should be free of other transmitters during some random transmission time (the height of the arrival).
+The hard exclusion rule is simply obtained by a First in First out serialization: an arriving transmitter should first wait for his exclusion area to be free of all those arrived before; it then transmits and finally leaves.

-The present paper is focused on a generalization of the pure growth model of \cite{MR2865637} to the case where the initial substrate is not the whole space but some subset of $\R^d$.
-Another way of looking at this generalization is to consider the following mix of speeds: some subset of $\R^d$ has a service speed equal to zero, whereas the complement has speed equal to infinity.
-Hence, the hailstones whose footprint do not intersect that of any earlier hailstone that is part of the current heap are served instantly.
-The others get aggregated to the heap.
-We show that under the above light tail assumptions, at any given time, the heap is a RACS of $\R^d\times \R$.
-The aim of the paper is to study the asymptotic shape of this RACS when time tends to infinity.